-Extremely rare, one-of-a-kind piece, and quite possibly the last surviving piece of Admiral Dewey's Official Naval China Messware after he was awarded his 4th Star by Congress in 1903 and promoted to the US Navy's only ever rank of "Admiral of the Fleet" (backdated for pay and benefits to 1899).
-This fish server is not a commemorative or presentation piece but an actual part of Dewey's official US Navy Dinnerware that he certainly used for formal occasions and most likely was even intended to be used as his everyday Admirals china as well.
+Extremely RARE, one-of-a-kind, and quite possibly on the last surviving pieces of early Secretary of the Navy Official Naval China Messware.
+This fish server is not a commemorative or presentation piece but an actual part of The Secretary of the Navy's Official US Navy Dinnerware that was certainly used on formal occasions, and possibly even intended to be used as his everyday china as well.

-Fish Server was manufactured between the 1890's and 1911.
-The fish server has an imprinted manufacturers backstamp located on the bottom of the piece with a capital "M" above the word "CHINA" which is above a capital "L" which was the bottom mark used by the Maddock Lamberton China Company ca 1890's-1911!
+Based upon the manufacturer's backstamp this Fish Server was produced between the 1890's and 1911 by the Maddock Lamberton China Company.
+The fish server has an imprinted manufacturers backstamp located on the bottom of the piece with a capital "M" above the word "CHINA" that is above a capital "L".
+This was the backstamp used by the Maddock Lamberton China Company ca 1890's-1911!
 This backstamp has been date documented and can be seen in Barbara Conway's authoritive "Restaurant China Identification Guide, Volume 2".

 | The Real Deal!
 Fully Restored Antique Trunks Like Sea Chests, Pirate Chests, Treasure Chests - Perfect as a Naval Retirement Gift, use as a Shadowbox and to store Uniforms and Service Memorabilia! |